Kosovo–Turkey relations: Turkish attempts to influence Kosovar society

 In the early 2010s, Turkey on occasion asked Kosovo to change or remove content on the Ottoman period in its school textbooks that it viewed as containing offensive material.
-Debates ensured among Kosovar historians about whether content was based on bias and nationalism from past times or not, while Kosovo eventually changed more emotive language in school textbooks with neutral terminology.
+Debates ensued among Kosovar historians about whether content was based on bias and nationalism from past times or not, while Kosovo eventually changed more emotive language in school textbooks with neutral terminology.

 In February 2018, Kosovo Police prohibited an activity called "Freedom to Kurdistan" from taking place.
 Official reasons by the police given were there was the organizers lacked permits and that "unnamed individuals might try to cause an incident during the event that could result in consequences".
 Turkish media praised that ban, claiming that the event would spread pro-terrorist propaganda.
 Kosovo Minister of Public Administration Mahir Yağcılar condemned the planned event, calling it a "provocation" and urged people to avoid activities that would damage Kosovo's image and the country's relations with Turkey.

 Turkish soap operas are very popular in Kosovo, and in 2009 it was reported that a Turkish soap opera, Aci Hajat (Acı Hayat in Turkish), was the top show in Kosovo, with over 50% viewership.
 Another one is Payitaht: Abdülhamid, a show known for its historical revisionism as well as its mix of antisemitic, anti-Western and conspiratorial themes.
 This show has become a focus of controversy in Kosovo, due to these problematic themes and messaging.